The Best Android Phones for Seniors

 Who Are Android Phones Best For?

 As our list shows, many different Android phones are on the market.
-Our list is just a sample, so you can find an Android phone ideal for your needs and budget.
+Our list is just a sample.
+You can find an Android phone that suits your needs and budget.
 Although iPhones have a similar look, feel, and price tag, Androids come in all shapes and sizes, from flip phones to advanced smartphones.
 If you’re familiar with iPhones, Android's user interface may be frustrating.
-If you’re tech-savvy or looking for a more affordable phone than an iPhone, though, you may really enjoy an Android!
+If you’re tech-savvy or looking for a more affordable phone than an iPhone, you may enjoy an Android!

 Pro Tip: Not interested in an Android?
 Check out our guide to the best iPhones for seniors for tips on finding an iPhone to fit your budget.